mariuszdotnet/azure-vmss-templates/vmss-redhat-ilb-jumpbox/README.md

-# Simple deployment of a VM Scale Set of RedHat Linux VMs with a jumpbox
+# Simple deployment of a VM Scale Set of RedHat Linux VMs with Tomcat Webserver via VM Extensions

 This template allows you to deploy a simple VM Scale Set of Linux VMs using the latest patched version of RedHat Linux 7.2.
 The template depends on an existing virtual netwkr and subnet in a different resource group.